October 9, 2022

 - For most value investors, it’s best to stick with companies with low or no debt.
 You may grow wealth a bit more slowly this way, but as Buffett and Munger always ask, what’s the rush?
 Buffett and Munger had a friend Rick Guerin who owned a huge number of Berkshire Hathaway shares, but many of the shares were on margin.
 When Berkshire stock got cut in half—which will happen occasionally to almost any stock, no matter how good the company—Guerin was forced to sell much of his position.
 Had Guerin not been on margin, his non-margined shares in Berkshire would later have been worth a fortune (approaching $1 billion).

 - Your own mistakes are your best teachers, explains Mohnish.
 You’ll get better over time by studying your own mistakes:

 Warren Buffett and Bill Gates are giving away most of their fortune to help many people who are less fortunate.
-Bill Gates devotes much of his time and energy (via the Gates Foundation) to saving as many human lives as possible.
+Bill and Melinda Gates devote much of their time and energy (via the Gates Foundation) to saving or improving as many human lives as possible.

 Mohnish Pabrai and his wife started the Dakshana Foundation in 2005.
 Mohnish: